patrickamsler/ml-notes/readme.md

 ![alt text](images/precision_recall_curve.png)

+#### F1 Score

-**F1 Score**: Combines precision and recall into a single metric.
+The F1 score combines precision and recall into a single metric.
 It is the harmonic mean of precision and recall.
 It is used when the classes are imbalanced.

 ```math
 \text{F1 Score} = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}